-Javon Johnson Charged In Baltimore Road Rage Incident That Ended With A Two-Year-Old Boy Being Shot
+Javon Johnson Charged In Baltimore Road Rage Incident That Ended With A 2-Year-Old Boy Being Shot

 As for the boy, he is believed to be in “somewhat stable” condition and is expected to survive.

-This is not the first time a road-rage incident has ended in violence, and indeed, in several cases the violence has turned fatal.
+This is not the first time a road rage incident has ended in violence, and indeed, in several cases the violence has turned fatal.